Briggsc28/briggsc28.github.io/about/index.md

 * **Security Intrusion response:** Worked With an Australian Web Content Management Solutions (CMS) development company on uncovering the source and techniques used in order to compromise their CMS platform.
   * Technologies used: A wide range of different penetration testing tools including MetaSploit.

-> More upcoming!
-Have a suggestion for a future presentation?
-Feel free to tweet me [@ChrisBriggsy](https://twitter.com/ChrisBriggsy).